 101 MI (163 KM) / 10,548 FT (3,215 M) climbing / 3-4 days

 If you don’t have time to ride all 800 miles of the Arizona Trail, then try your hand at the Gila River Ramble, which weaves together some of the very best sections in southern Arizona as its backbone.
 The main loop is around 80 miles in length, with various spurs and interconnecting trails to choose from.
 Set in the ever-craggy Superstition Mountains, terrain includes corridors of mighty saguaros cacti and stunning box canyons, spread over some 10,000ft of challenging climbing.
 The word ‘ramble’ is without doubt a modest definition for the steep, rocky grades involved, the lofty ridge rides, the precarious, whirligig switchback descents, and the endless singletrack alleyways that wend through forests of prickly choya cacti.
 Despite its mild-mannered title, think more along the lines of weekend epic than casual saunter… The Gila Ramble also straightforward logistically – the start and end points are Kelvin, near Phoenix.
 Temperature-wise, October to April are the best months.
 For wildflower action, ride this loop in the early spring.
 And don’t forget – running tubeless is a prerequisite here.
 Watch out for razor sharp rocks too.

-And, to round it to an even dozen, here are five more southwestern weekend escapes worth noting:
+And, to round it to an even dozen, here are eight more southwestern weekend escapes worth noting: